 - Work with leading experts.
 Psychology professor Zach Walsh explores the behavioural science behind cannabis use for treating mental health conditions.
 His findings have influenced Canada’s medical cannabis legislation.

 Gain valuable experience.
 Study abroad or work in the community with fellow students.

 - Live out your passion at UBC Okanagan.
-Born out of his love of skiing, Geography student Taylor Clark now studies forces such as avalanches that shape our physical landscape.
+Born out of his love of skiing, Geography alumnus Taylor Clark studied forces such as avalanches that shape our physical landscape.

 - Expand your classroom borders.
-Zoology student Alea Stockton does fieldwork at the Bamfield Marine Sciences Centre on Vancouver Island.
-She’s also won a national championship for UBC Okanagan Heat’s cross-country team.
+Zoology alumna Alea Stockton completed fieldwork at the Bamfield Marine Sciences Centre on Vancouver Island.
+She also won a national championship for UBC Okanagan Heat’s cross-country team.

 - Fulfil academic and career aspirations at the same time.
-Physics student Matthew Basso aspires to teaching and research, so he helps others in academic supports such as the Math and Science Centre.
+Physics alumnus Matthew Basso aspired to teaching and research, so he helped tutor other students in the Math and Science Centre.